JikaiJin/jikaiwebsite/content/publication/DRO/index.md

 ---
-title: 'Improved analysis of clipping algorithms for non-convex optimization'
+title: 'Non-convex Distributionally Robust Optimization: Non-asymptotic Analysis'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Jikai Jin
   - Bohang Zhang
-  - Jikai Jin
-  - Cong Fang
+  - Haiyang Wang
   - Liwei Wang

 # Author notes (optional)